-Mental health billing is one of the most difficult tasks for therapists in private practice.
+Mental health billing is when social workers, psychologists and psychiatrists use codes to file health insurance claims with carriers and governmental entities.
+Mental health billing is also one of the most difficult tasks for therapists in private practice.
 In order to bill, you need to be credentialed, understand diagnosis and treatment codes, verify eligibility and benefits, and then there’s invoicing, payment and follow-up.
 (There’s also your day job of treating clients, right?)

 Best case scenario: Everything works well and you get paid.
 In the case of denied or rejected claims, however, you may find yourself in the stressful role of bill collector.
 Now you’re chasing down payments, following up with clients and payers while re-reviewing forms and submitting appeal letters.
 Fun.

 The key to avoiding unnecessary administrative tasks around billing is developing a mental health billing process or strategy.
 The process involves several steps but can be simplified through preparation as well tools like practice management software.

 Credentialing is the first step in mental health billing and involves becoming an insurance panel member.
 Ultimately, you’ll be listed by an insurance company as an in-network therapist and gain access to new sources of clients.
 Additionally, your credentials follow you even if you change jobs – a nice bonus.

 Credentialing requires high-level organization and you’ll need to have plenty of documents on hand to start including:

 - A current CV and work history for the past five years